Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 cargo new hello hyphen world

-We'll change directory into that project and open it in code by typing code dot
+Now we can open the project in visual studio code by typing code hello hyphen world

 As you can see, cargo has created a few files for us